Trinity College (Connecticut)

 Trinity College is a private liberal arts college in Hartford, Connecticut, United States.
-Founded as Washington College in 1823, it is the second-oldest college in the state of Connecticut.
+Founded as Washington College in 1823, it is the second-oldest college in the state of Connecticut (after Yale University).
 Coeducational since 1969, the college enrolls 2,235 students.
 Trinity offers 41 majors and 28 interdisciplinary minors.
 The college is a member of the New England Small College Athletic Conference (NESCAC).